metzmitchell/rowan-remodeler-playbook/Playbooks/Archive/Raw-Exports/Client Templates/copywriting/03-CONTENT-GUIDELINES/Live-Video-Content.md

 [TECHNICAL: Go live, wait for viewers to join]
 [TONE: Casual, authentic, accessible]

-"Hey everyone, Mitch here going live from [LOCATION/SETTING].
+"Hey everyone, [Advisor] here going live from [LOCATION/SETTING].

 Good to see [EARLY VIEWERS] joining.
 Give me a wave emoji if you can see me clearly.

 I wanted to jump on quickly and talk about [TOPIC] because I've been getting a lot of questions about this lately.

-For those just joining, I help custom home builders build marketing systems that actually work.
+For those just joining, I help design-build remodelers build marketing systems that actually work.
 Today we're talking about [SPECIFIC TOPIC]."

 **CONTENT DELIVERY (3-25 minutes):**
 [VISUAL: Casual setting, authentic presentation]